 The Japanese Garden in Point Defiance Park

-If you want to enjoy some cherry blossom but would prefer to avoid the biggest crowds, then you should head just an hour out of Seattle to Tacoma, where you’ll find the Japanese Garden in Point Defiance Park.
+If you want to enjoy some cherry blossom but you would prefer to avoid the biggest crowds, then head just an hour out of Seattle to Tacoma, where you’ll find the Japanese Garden in Point Defiance Park.

 In 1959, the city of Seattle was gifted several Japanese cherry trees by the Consul General of Japan, the Honorable Kiyokazu Ota, along with the City of Kitakyushu in Japan.
 They were planted in the Japanese Garden in Point Defiance Park.

 There are many more places to see cherry blossom in Seattle, but we’ve covered our favorites.
-If you’ve been inspired by anything we’ve written about in this guide and you’d like to ask a few questions about our tours, please don’t hesitate to get in touch.
+If you’ve been inspired by anything we’ve written about here and you’d like to ask a few questions about our tours, please don’t hesitate to get in touch.

 Your Seattle cherry blossom trip could be just a few clicks away!